 It’s the “qualifying” bit that can trip you up.
-Graduates who want to take advantage of the program should make sure to file an Employment Certification form right away when they get a job, refile that form annually, and file it again with every new job.
-Some 30 percent of people who fill out the form are denied from the program, so it’s crucial borrowers don’t just assume they’ll be included.
+College graduates who want to take advantage of the program should make sure to file an Employment Certification form right away when they get a job, refile that form annually, and file it again with every new job.
+Some 30 percent of people who fill out the form are denied from the program, so it’s crucial student loan borrowers don’t just assume they’ll be included.
 There’s an online tool that can provide guidance on whether or not a borrower is eligible, but it can't guarantee anyone will be accepted into the public student loan forgiveness program.

-To qualify for the program, borrowers can work any job at the government level or for certain nonprofits, or they can join the Peace Corps or AmeriCorps.
+To qualify for public service financial aid forgiveness, borrowers can work any job at the government level or for certain nonprofits, or they can join the Peace Corps or AmeriCorps.
 Not every nonprofit employer will qualify: Groups that are not 501(c)3 tax-exempt (that is, the ones that advertise with phrases like “donations are tax-deductible”) generally don’t unless they exist to provide emergency services, public education, public health services, or law enforcement.
 Some part-time jobs can qualify too, if they add up to, on average, 30 hours a week.

 Only some types of student loans are eligible.
 The ubiquitous Perkins loan is notably not among them, although consolidating student loans may solve that issue.
 Loans that include the word “Direct” are already eligible.

 The PSLF program has been around since 2007 and was expanded under President Obama.
 And presently, it could be in danger of disappearing: A House bill referred to as the PROSPER Act would eliminate the program.
 In addition, the current Department of Education claims there’s been no final decision on whether borrowers will have their debt forgiven.
 According to NPR, “The department says it has taken no final action on any of those half a million PSLF applicants.
 It may have accepted their paperwork, the filing states, but those are only ‘interim, non-binding, individualized determinations.’”
 Additionally, President Trump’s budget recommendations included eliminating the program.